ForestSageSarah/forestsagesarah.github.io/_posts/2023-03-16-Splendorous_Tools.md

 tags: [tutorial]     # TAG names should always be lowercase
 comments: false
 ---
+If you were itching for a new challenge, 6.35's latest additions brings the Crystalline Tools into play for Crafters and Gatherers.

 ## Getting Started

 | Quest | NPC | Location |